Finding and working with suppliers

 - effect on the environment.

-Some suppliers will provide additional support or service if you are starting up a new business—for example, they may offer flexible credit terms for the first few months or provide an extra discount on a trial basis.
+Some suppliers may provide extra support or service if you are starting a new business.
+For example, they may offer flexible credit terms for the first few months.

-Use this checklist to find the best suppliers for your business.
-It outlines key questions to ask and what to consider when researching suppliers.
+Use this checklist to help find the best suppliers for your business.
+It lists questions to ask and what to think about when researching suppliers.

 Benefits of local suppliers may include: